3. Assessment of Taught Schemes

 (iii) Copies of the suspected sources used, with clear cross-references to the assignment.

-6. Section 1.3 of the UAPF should be completed by the Chair of the Examination Board in order to confirm the procedure for investigating the allegation of UAP.
+7. Section 1.3 of the UAPF should be completed by the Chair of the Examination Board/Assistant Registrar (Examinations) in order to confirm the procedure for investigating the allegation of UAP.

-7. Section 2 should only be completed for investigations by the Chair of the Examination Board, and should be left blank if the allegation has been referred to a Faculty / University panel (see section 3).
-In accordance with section 6 of the Regulation on Unacceptable Academic Practice, students have the right to request that decisions of UAP by the Chair of the Examination Board are referred to the Faculty Panel for further investigation.
-Note that students will not be invited to respond to the allegation during the course of an investigation by the Chair of the Examination Board.
+8. Section 2 of the UAPF should only be completed for investigations by the Chair of the Examination Board/Assistant Registrar (Examinations), and should be left blank if the allegation has been referred to a Faculty / University panel (see section 3 UAPF).
+In accordance with section 8 of the Regulation on Unacceptable Academic Practice, students have the right to request that decisions of UAP by the Chair of the Examination Board/Assistant Registrar (Examinations) are referred to the Faculty Panel for further investigation.
+Note that students will not be invited to respond to the allegation during the course of an investigation by the Chair of the Examination Board/ Assistant Registrar (Examinations).

-10. In cases where the student has requested that a decision by the Chair of the Examination Board (see section 2) is referred to a Faculty Panel, the Chair of the Examination Board should not be a member of the Faculty Panel and should take no part in the investigation.
-The Faculty Panel should be provided with copies of section 1 of the UAPF along with supporting evidence as originally submitted, but should not be in receipt of the report by the Chair of the Examination Board (section 2).
+12. In cases where the student has requested that a decision by the Chair of the Examination Board/Assistant Registrar (Examinations) (see section 2 UAPF) is referred to a Faculty Panel, the Chair of the Examination Board/ Assistant Registrar (Examinations) should not be a member of the Faculty Panel and should take no part in the investigation.
+The Faculty Panel should be provided with copies of section 1 of the UAPF along with supporting evidence as originally submitted, but should not be in receipt of the report by the Chair of the Examination Board (section 2 UAPF).

-11. If the allegation has been substantiated, the penalty should be assigned according to the Points-based Penalty System.
+13. If the allegation has been substantiated during a panel investigation, the penalty should be assigned according to the Points-based Penalty System, except for the lowest level of examination allegations.
 Where there is evidence of exceptional personal circumstances with direct relevance to the case, panels may submit a recommendation that the penalty should be reduced.
-In such cases the final decision will be taken by the Chair of Senate Examination Board.
-In accordance with section 11.3 of the Regulation, panels may also recommend a more severe penalty.
+In such cases the final decision will be taken by the Academic Registrar.
+In accordance with section 14.6 of the Regulation, panels may also recommend a more severe penalty.

-13. Template Letters are provided for use during UAP investigations by Chairs of Examination Boards, Faculty and University panels.
+15. Template letters are provided in Section 3.13 for use during UAP investigations by Chairs of Examination Boards, Faculty and University panels.

 Points-based penalty system

-14. Penalties for UAP are assigned by panels and chairs of examination boards in accordance with the following points-based system, which is also published within the UAP form:
+16. Penalties for UAP are assigned by panels and chairs of examination boards in accordance with the following points-based system, which is also published within the UAP form.

 Guidelines on the use of Turnitin in UAP investigations

-17. Turnitin’s similarity report is a text-matching tool, and is thus only one preliminary indicator of possible UAP.
+19. Turnitin’s similarity report is a text-matching tool, and is thus only one preliminary indicator of possible UAP.
 It is not perfect, and markers should bear this in mind when determining whether there is a possible case of UAP.
+Turnitin similarity score thresholds should not be specified.

-19. Evidence should include the Turnitin similarity report if available, as well as fully marked up copies of the source documents as appropriate.
-An example of how to mark up an Assignment and Source materials is provided here.
-Evidence that relies only on the Turnitin similarity report, or is incomplete, will not be accepted and will be returned to the marker.
+21. Evidence should include the Turnitin similarity report if available, as well as fully marked up copies of the source documents as appropriate.
+An example of how to mark up an Assignment and Source Materials is provided here.
+Evidence that relies only on the Turnitin similarity report, or is incomplete, will not be accepted and will be returned to the marker, except as noted below.

 3.7 Examinations and Examination Boards